 - Kosher salt and freshly ground black pepper

 - 3 scallions, sliced, for serving

-- Transfer the contents of the pan to the crock pot, stir in the remaining stock/broth and potatoes.
+- Transfer the contents of the pan to a 6-quart crock pot, then stir in the remaining stock/broth and potatoes.
 Cook on low for 4-6 hours, until the potatoes are fork-tender.